 If you rent your cottage out, the Occupiers’ Liability Act requires that you keep the property reasonably safe for the renters.
 What is “reasonably safe” will depend on the particular circumstances surrounding the injury and the condition of the property involved.
-However, if you are aware of a dangerous condition, do not address it, and it subsequently causes an accident, you will be held responsible.
+However if you are aware of a possibly dangerous condition, do not address it, and it subsequently causes an accident, you will be held responsible.
 Failing to regularly inspect the property to identify and repair potentially unsafe conditions can also result in liability.

 Have Proper Insurance

 The best protection for a cottage owner is a combination of care, consideration, and insurance coverage.
 Be aware of potential dangers on the cottage property and fix them.
 Have rules that prohibit unsafe activities and enforce them.
-These protective measures can provide security for yourself, your loved ones, and your family vacation home.
+These protective measure can provide security for yourself, your loved ones, and your family vacation home.